sandmanns/gefaar/README.md

 ### Details

 * `Year` Select the year for which data shall be analyzed (default: first available year)
-* `Specimen` Select all or a specific specimen for which pathogen statistics shall be determined (default: all).
+* `Specimen` Select the specimen for which pathogen statistics shall be determined.
-* `Clinic/Unit` Select all or a specific clinic/unit for which pathogen statistics shall be determined (default: all).
+* `Clinic/Unit` Select the clinics/units for which pathogen statistics shall be determined.
 * `Cut-off min.
 30 cases` Select if cut-off of at least 30 cases shall be applied (as in WHO GLASS Report) (default: yes).
+* `Analyze only first patient isolate` Select if only the first patient isolate shall be analyzed (default: no).

 Input options are interactively updated, dependent on the uploaded input file (e.g. only those years can be selected that are available in the previously defined date-column).